iAmMrinal0/prestoByExampleBook/showing-the-todo-item-on-the-screen.md

 }
 ```

 As always, build our app using `pulp build --to index.js`.
 Time to open our `index.html` and view our app in action.
+If you followed with me, you will notice that there's an issue with the app\(Hint: Try adding more than one item\) We will fix this in our next section.